fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    cd .\AdventureWorks.Migrate\
    ```

-5. Using the same terminal, import version 3.0.1 of **Microsoft.EntityFrameworkCore.SqlServer** from NuGet:
+6. At the command prompt, enter the following command, and then select Enter to import version 2.2.6 of **Microsoft.EntityFrameworkCore.SqlServer** from NuGet:

    CodeCopy